redlibrarian/redlibrarian.github.io/_posts/2017-01-17-one-big-library-union.markdown

 Although I was never a member of the Canadian Library Association, I - along with many other people - had some criticisms of it.
-One my my main concerns was that while it [official endorsed](http://cla.ca/wp-content/uploads/CLA_Intellectual_Freedom_Position_Stmt_27sept2015_ltrhd.pdf) intellectual freedom, its endorsement had - at least as far as I could see - no effect on the organizations that composed it.
-CAUT was active in the academic world making sure that universities kept up their ends of various bargains, and had a power to sanction that CLA never had, and likely never wanted.
+One my my main concerns was that while it [officially endorsed](http://cla.ca/wp-content/uploads/CLA_Intellectual_Freedom_Position_Stmt_27sept2015_ltrhd.pdf) intellectual freedom, its endorsement had - at least as far as I could see - no effect on the organizations that composed it.
+CAUT is active in the academic world making sure that universities kept up their ends of various bargains, and had a power to sanction that CLA never had, and likely never wanted.
 In the end CLA came to represent the library